handre-dev/rename-from-json/README.md

 - WARNING: Do NOT put folders into 'to_rename'.
 The app will just crash or something like that.

 Tip: If you have a spreadsheet, you can just export it as a CSV and then convert CSV to JSON using https://csvjson.com/csv2json

+Known issues:
+- Sometimes the progress bar can be unprecise